 The Amish Village Store

-Afternoon: We stopped at Red Lobster in Elizabethtown for lunch since I had a 50% off our meal coupon + a $25 gift card I needed to use and we all like Red Lobster.
+Afternoon: We stopped at Red Lobster in Elizabethtown for lunch since I had a 50% off our meal coupon + a $25 gift card I needed to use and we all liked Red Lobster.

 We ordered the Ultimate Family Feast (above): Tender Maine lobster tails, snow crab legs, garlic shrimp scampi and Walt's Favorite Shrimp.
 Served with lemon, melted butter, cocktail sauce, two family-style sides and 8 Cheddar Bay Biscuits®.
 Serves 4.